Q: What is included in the price of the cruise?

 Cancellation fees for airline tickets and/or other reservations made by guests are subject to the cancellation policy of the specific airline/supplier.

-Q: I’m a Carnival VIFP Member.
+Q: I’m a RCCL Crown and Anchor Society Member (C&A).
 Will I still receive the benefits of my membership?

-A: Yes, VIPF program amenities onboard will be available or applicable and you will receive credit for the cruise.
+A: Yes, C&A program amenities onboard will be available or applicable and you will receive credit for the cruise.

 Q: The lineup of instructors is amazing!
 Can you guarantee that every instructor will be available during the cruise and I will get instruction from all of them?